neerajsoni5/Random-Forest/README.md

-# Random-Forest with Excel Implmentation
+# Random-Forest with Excel Implimentation
 Classification